NVIDIA/deepops/docs/pxe/maas.md

 Once the machine has completed commissioning, navigate to the machine page for your new machine, then click the green "Take action" button.
 Click "Deploy", then confirm by clicking "Deploy machine".
 If you selected manual power control, you should now turn the machine on.
+If using IPMI or VM power control, MAAS will send signals to turn the machine on itself.

 At this point, the machine will PXE boot from the MAAS server and begin installing the OS to the local disk.
 After the installation completes, the machine should show as "Deployed" in the MAAS web interface.
 And at this point your should be able to log in using the SSH key you configured in MAAS!

+### Releasing and reinstalling the machine

+1. Navigate to the machine page for the machine you want to reinstall
+1. Click the "Take action" button and select Release.
+This will shut the machine down, and MAAS should show it in a "Ready" state.
+1. To reinstall the machine, click the "Take action" button and select "Deploy".
+There is no need to commission the machine again.

 ## Scaling up